simonmeusel/StatusBarRun/README.md

 # StatusBarRun
 ![supported os: osx](https://img.shields.io/badge/supported%20os-osx-brightgreen.svg)

-StatusBarRun allows you to run shell scripts, apple script or execute any other file with argument directly from your status bar.
-This is a mac only application deveoped natively in swift.
+This program allows you to run **any program** (terminal command / applescript / open file / start application) via your **status bar** or a **global shortcut**.

+This is a mac only application developed natively in swift.
+Thus its very cpu efficient and does not consume any battery when in idle (**zero energy impact** in activity monitor).

 ## Installation